 Welcome to The Centre for Literacy in Primary Education

-The Centre for Literacy in Primary Education is a charity working to improve literacy in primary schools.
-Our work raises the achievement of children by helping schools to teach literacy creatively and effectively, putting quality children’s literature at the heart of all learning.
+The Centre for Literacy in Primary Education is a UK based children's literacy charity working with primary schools.
+Our work raises the achievement of children's reading and writing by helping schools to teach literacy creatively and effectively, putting quality children’s books at the heart of all learning.
 We offer courses at our literacy library in central London and also deliver training in various regional locations as well as provide a wide range of free resources for Primary teachers.

 Find out more about our Take 5 home learning resources for Primary Schools.